Pilot Grants FAQ

 What other resources are available through the CTR-IN?

-Pilot Grant recipients will have access to, and be expected to participate in, the educational and career development activities provided by the CRDEB and CREMCaDKey Component Activities.
+Pilot Grant recipients will have access to, and be expected to participate in, the educational and career development activities provided by the both BERD Core and Professional Development (PD) Core.
 They will also have access to editorial assistance for abstracts and manuscripts and other documents related to their supported work.
 Awardees are encouraged to access all elements of the CTR-IN Grants Pipeline such as Grant Writing Workshops, Grants Clubs, Visiting Scholar Awards, and Mini-Sabbatical Awards.

 How much time will the CTR-IN biostatistician provide to assist with my pilot project?

-Investigators who request biostatistical support on their project are expected to meet with the CRDEB biostatistician at their institution during the planning stage of the pilot grant proposal.
-Free biostatistical support on funded pilot projects will be provided through the CRDEB, exclusive of time spent preparing the proposal.
+Investigators who request biostatistical support on their project are expected to meet with the BERD Core biostatistician at their institution during the planning stage of the pilot grant proposal.
+Free biostatistical support on funded pilot projects will be provided through the BERD Core, exclusive of time spent preparing the proposal.

-Can I include a biostatistician who is not supported through the CRDEB on my pilot project?
+Can I include a biostatistician who is not supported through the BERD Core on my pilot project?

-The Clinical Research Education, Mentoring, and Career Development (CREMCaD)is a Core resource within the CTR-IN that will work with each individual Pilot Grant recipient to facilitate their development towards independent clinical or translational research.
+The Professional Development (PD) Core is a resource within the CTR-IN that will work with each individual Pilot Grant awardee recipient to facilitate their development towards independent clinical or translational research.
 Investigators will receive access to coursework developed for training in all aspects of clinical and translational research.
 This will be provided via multiple modalities to facilitate access by investigators with diverse backgrounds and locations.
-For more information on CREMCaD please click here …
+For more information on PD Core, please click here …

 To contact the MW CTR-IN Administrative Core by phone, you may call (702) 895-1079 between 8:30am to 5:30pm, Monday - Friday, excluding holidays.
 Or, you may email us at email@example.com at any time.